 THE DEBT RECOVERY STEP-BY-STEP GUIDE

-The debt collection process begin before you even accept an order from your client.
-By implementing a number of procedures firstly the number of debts accrued will be substantially reduced but when an outstanding debt does arise the successful recovery will be greatly improved as a result of implementing the following steps.
+The debt collection processes begin before you even accept an order from your client.
+By implementing a number of procedures firstly the number of debts accrued will be substantially reduced but when an outstanding debt does arise the successful debt recovery will be greatly improved as a result of implementing the following steps.

 - Terms and Conditions

 Before you start trading with a client you must ensure your terms and conditions are accurate, upto date and compliant with your industry and business sector.
-These are extremely important as if any disputes do arise it will most likely be your terms and conditions that win or lose you a case for a non paid disputed debt.
+These are extremely important as if any disputes do arise it will most likely be your terms and conditions that win or lose you a debt collection case for a non paid disputed debt.